web-dave/webdave.de/src/assets/posts/cypress.md

 ## The Cypress UI

-We click on Run all specs and the Cypress Client is started.
+We click on `Run all specs` and the Cypress client is started.
-The client is an electron app that loads our website and runs the tests.
+The client is an Electron app that loads our website and runs the tests.

 The client can be divided into 3 areas.